YggdrasilPlatform/Midgard-Examples/README.md

 ## TotalGB

-Gameboy / Gameboy Color emulator.
+Gameboy / Gameboy Color emulator [TotalGB](https://github.com/ITotalJustice/TotalGB).
 By default Super Mario Land 2 is loaded, however other ROMs are available in the repo and can be changed in `simple_main.cpp`.

 ### Available ROMs